← Finance & money

 2. Enter the known values, keep quantity at 1 or raise it to see total profit.

-3. Results update automatically; copy the URL to share the same setup.
+3. Press Calculate or edit an input to update results; copy the URL to share the same setup.

 Inputs